SamThilmany/JupyterLab-with-R--Docker-Environment/README.md

 #### Step 1: Clone the Repository

-Clone this GitLab repository to your local machine using Git:
+Clone this Git repository to your local machine using Git...

 ```bash
 cd /Users/your_username/path_to_install